-In addition to spending time at their rotation, interns spend one day a week (typically Mondays) at Ongwanada (either at the main ORC site or Crescent Centre) and are provided individual work space, phone extension and email regardless of what other rotations they will be completing.
-This day offers interns an opportunity to connect with each other on a regular basis, meet with the Director of Training, and have dedicated time to work on their own research (e.g. dissertation, presentation, publication).
+In addition to spending time at their rotation, interns have one day a week (typically Mondays) as dedicated time to work on their own research (e.g. dissertation, presentation, publication).
 In the past, interns who have completed dissertation prior to internship have also used this time to prepare for professional exams or interviews.
 Professional Development Seminars are held monthly with other internship sites in Kingston to allow for discussion of ethical/professional development issues across multiple contexts.